ewan-harney/hpc_blast2taxonomizr/README.md

 <font size="4"><b>2.4) A note on editing scripts</b></font>
 <br></br>
-Unlike the scripts in the dada2 pipeline, the 01 blast scripts (01, 01A, 01B) do not require an email address as a command line argument.
+Unlike the scripts in the dada2 pipeline, or the 02 and 03 scripts in this pipeline, the 01 blast scripts (01, 01A, 01B) do not require an email address as a command line argument.
 By default the user will not receive email confirmation of job completion; however, this can be easily altered through a small change to the resource request section at the top of the .sh scripts.
 A script can be viewed and edited with the `nano` command and the relative or absolute path to the script, e.g. :

 ```
 nano b2t_scripts/01_run_blastn_simple.sh